-- M3-1-1 Speedway Meeting: A race meeting comprising of procedural activities related to and including a race or a number of races held under permit to SNZ. - M3-1-2 All meetings and practices require an SNZ permit, which attracts a fee. - M3-1-3 The permit fee is payable to the Steward before the event commences. - M3-1-4 If a meeting is not held or lapses before the commencement of the third event, the Permit Fee will be valid for the next meeting of similar value. - M3-1-5 Once a Steward has issued a permit and the event is in progress, the permit cannot be withdrawn unless safety factors are involved. - M3-1-6 The permit fee includes a SPANZ levy as determined in agreement with SNZ and SPANZ.
+- M3-1-1 Speedway Meeting: A race meeting comprising of procedural activities related to and including a race or a number of races held under permit to SNZ. - M3-1-2 All meetings and practices require an SNZ permit, which attracts a fee. - M3-1-3 The permit fee is payable to the Steward before the event commences. - M3-1-4 If a meeting is not held or lapses before the commencement of the third event, the Permit Fee will be valid for the next meeting of similar value. - M3-1-5 Once a Steward has issued a permit and the event is in progress, the permit cannot be withdrawn unless safety factors are involved. - M3-2 Punctuality/Timing - M3-2-1 A Steward must be in attendance at all race meetings and practices. - M3-2-2 Duration of Race Meeting